In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 * People are substantive reasoners who have the right and responsibility to discern the intrinsic good for themselves and participate personally in its production.
 A sustainable economic life must make this personal process of discernment and participation, not impersonal aggregate metrics, the goal of economic policy and discourse.

-To conclude the book the authors write:
+To conclude the book, the authors write:

 In the long run, we are all dead—but life will go on when we are gone.
 We all know this, and in our economic lives we do not always behave as shallow, short-term consumers who don’t care what we leave behind.
 If the discipline of economics wants to understand economic behavior as it really is, it must come to terms with the moral reality of human life.
 To ignore normative and teleological realities is to ignore the human, and to ignore the human is strange way to conduct a scientific study of how humans behave.